From division to unity: European Capitals of Culture 2025 – DW – 01/02/2025

 This cemented the border between Slovenian Nova Gorica and Italian Gorizia.
 Families were separated, land was redistributed, and mistrust grew on both sides.
 The Cold War between East and West was playing out in a small city, with each side alleging the other was fascist or communist.

-Despite the fall of the Iron Curtain, the border persisted 16 more years.
-It was only after Slovenia joined the EU in 2004 and the Schengen zone of free movement in 2007 that the two municipalities could work together to create a shared history — a history that is reaching a new highpoint in 2025 with the European Capital of Culture shared between the two as one.
+The border persisted for 16 years after Slovenia's independence from Yugoslavia.
+It was only after Slovenia joined the European Union in 2004 and the Schengen zone of free movement in 2007 that the two municipalities could work together to create a shared history.
+In 2025, the cities will serve as a joint European Capital of Culture.

 Fostering European unity and belonging

 The motto of Nova Gorica/Gorizia's program, "Borderless," needs no explanation.
-A place of division and borders has now become one of unity.
-And while architectural differences remain visible, with decorated facades in the old Italian city center and blocky socialist buildings in the Slovenian part, the area's stunning nature is and has always been shared, from the turquoise-colored Soca River to the green Vipava Valley.
+A place of division has now become one of unity.
+Though architectural differences remain visible, with decorated facades in the old Italian city center and blocky socialist buildings in the Slovenian part, the area's stunning nature is and has always been shared, from the turquoise-colored Soca River to the green Vipava Valley.

-2025 is the year of the places that have overcome division and tumultuous times of transition.
-They are unique, innovative, diverse — worth a visit, in other words.
-And that is precisely the aim of the European Capital of Culture program: supporting Europe's cultural diversity but also the unity shared by European cultures, thereby fostering a sense of European belonging.
+In 2025, the European Capitals of Culture program celebrates places that have overcome division and tumultuous times of transition.
+The cities are unique, innovative, diverse — worth a visit, in other words.
+And that is precisely the aim of the European Capitals of Culture program: supporting diversity but also the unity shared by cultures, thereby fostering a sense of European belonging.

-The program was founded in 1985 in a push from the then-Greek Minister of Culture Melina Mercouri.
+The program was founded in 1985 in a push from Greek Culture Minister Melina Mercouri.

 Chemnitz is the fourth German city to be named a cultural capital.
-The city's opening ceremony takes place on January 18.
-The city's program book, which was presented in October, is more than 400 pages long and lists some 150 projects and 1,000 events.
+The opening ceremony takes place on January 18.
+The city's program book, which was presented in October, is more than 400 pages long and lists about 150 projects and 1,000 events.

 The opening ceremony in Nova Gorica/Gorizia is set for February 8 and will begin with a parade from the train station in Gorizia to the train station in Nova Gorica.